NoobsDeSroobs/VRVizualizer/README.md

 If there is a desire for it I can add the binaries for the C++ code that is included and avoid step 2, 4 and 5.

 Demos contained within the project:
  - Rat Brain - A model of some of the major parts of a rat brain.
 You can pick up and interact with the model.
 You can customize the model through a menu in the scene.
+Based on the Waxholm space rat atlas v2.0 by Papp, E. A., Leergaard, T. B., Calabrese, E., Johnson, G. A., & Bjaalie, J. G. (2014).
+Waxholm Space atlas of the Sprague Dawley rat brain.
+NeuroImage, 97, 374-386.
  ![BrainDemo](Images/RatModelWithMenuExample.jpg)

  - Genome - The genome demo has two models.
 One has colour coded chromosomes where each domain is represented as a sphere.
 The other model is colour coded as well, but it shows you the backbone of the chromosomes.